jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 # Summary of Replication

-Due to time and space limitations and lack of documentation, it was only possible for us to  make use of a subset of the data to generate relevant figures.
+###  &nbsp; &nbsp; &nbsp; &nbsp;Due to time and space limitations and lack of documentation, it was only possible for us to  make use of a subset of the data to generate relevant figures.
 Two figures of note were the result of our work.
-The first, a heat map representing abundance of microbes present in samples taken from particular locations, was generated using MetaPhlAn.
+The first, a heat map representing abundance of microbes present in samples taken from particular locations, was generated using MetaPhlAn instead of Diamond as initially proposed by the paper.
+The second, a rarefaction curve, used information taken from the work with MetaPhlAn and the vegan R package.